ioBroker/ioBroker.js-controller/docs/de/adapterref/iobroker.iqontrol/README.md

 ### 0.0.16
 * (sbormann) Role of device is displayed in devices-table.
 * (sbormann) VALVE_STATES is now editable via GUI (show opening of valves associated with a thermostat in percentage).
-* (sbormann) Added Role 'Button': You can define a constant SET_VALUE wich will be written to the ID that is linked with STATE if the button is pressed.
+* (sbormann) Added Role 'Button': You can define a constant SET_VALUE which will be written to the ID that is linked with STATE if the button is pressed.
 * (sbormann) Rewritten parts of front-end to guarentee better compatibility.
 Boost-Mode for Homematic-Thermostat should work now.
 * (sbormann) Added state BOOST_STATE for Homematic-Thermostat - ability to display remaining boost-time if in boost-mode.
 * (sbormann) Added dessription of roles and corresponding states.